ETS-Android2/capacitor-mixer/README.md

 getCurrentVolume(request: ChannelPropertyRequest) => Promise<BaseResponse<VolumeResponse>>
 ```

-Reports current volume of playing audio file as a number between 0 and 1
+Returns current volume of a channel as a number between 0 and 1

 | Param         | Type                                                                      |
 | ------------- | ------------------------------------------------------------------------- |